mariojfduarte/thingsboardpywrapper/README.md

 ### #1 CREATE A DEVICE INSTANCE with a DEVICE ID
  hint: used when you already know what device you want your data from

-Got to ThingsBoard dashboard and choose a Device.
+Go to ThingsBoard dashboard and choose a Device.
 Then, create a device object using its ID:

 ```
 deviceOne = startDeviceInstance('INPUT_DEVICE_ID_HERE')